hrtbrxkxr/kurokuma-chan-run/README.md

 I will be glad if you can tell me some suggestion to improve my skill.
 I just want to do better in the future! 😸
 Since this project's files are very big, I will upload only Scences files and Scripts files.
 Other files like 3D model, Environment, Fonts that not my own materials, I will give credits all below.
 ## How to play
+You can download and play it here. https://hrtbrxkxr.itch.io/kurokuma-chan-run (Windows)
+In this game you will play as kuro kama chan and run along the stage.
+You need to avoid the obstacles by  using an arrow key (left or right).
+If you hit the obstacle, the game will be over! try to get some high score!
 ## All of credits